 New Revenue Projects

-Critical repair work was completed in December on the U.S. 95 Long Bridge in Sandpoint to maintain both the vehicle and adjacent pedestrian structures until a large-scale maintenance project is designed and constructed around 2018.
+Critical repair work was completed in December on the U.S. 95 Long Bridge in Sandpoint.
+Crews structured the work in a effort to allow two-way traffic and pedestrian access.
+This was an interim step until a large-scale maintenance project can be designed and constructed around 2018.
 The cost of this initial work was $2 million, while the full repairs are estimated at approximately $16 million.

 Location: Mullan, Idaho